uah-lacasa/CPE325_MSP430f5529/README.md

 - Lab 01 discusses various aspects of using the CCS IDE.
 This lab is designed to give students basic knowledge on debugging, compiling, and inspecting various aspects of the program while using CCS.

 ## [Lab 02](https://github.com/uah-lacasa/CPE325_MSP430f5529/tree/master/Lab02)
 - Lab 02 discusses different data types and their representation in memory.
-It also deals with conversion of numbers beten different bases.
+It also deals with conversion of numbers between different bases.

 ## [Lab 03](https://github.com/uah-lacasa/CPE325_MSP430f5529/tree/master/Lab03)
 - Lab 03 discusses interfacing information for MSP430 microcontrollers.
 First, the board in use will be introduced.
 Then, students will be introduced with initializing inputs and outputs using parallel ports to interface LEDs and Switches.